PUBLISHED WORK – TO AUGUST 2023

 Ancient and mediaeval history, classical music, jazz, folk music, hillwalking.

-Designed and built Sighthill stone circle, Glasgow Parks Dept. Astronomy Project, 1982, under reconstruction 2017.
+Designed and built Sighthill stone circle, Glasgow Parks Dept. Astronomy Project, 1982, reconstructed 2018.
 Organised and navigated aerial archaeology flight, west of Scotland and Inner Hebrides, 1982.
 Author, “The Stones and the Stars, Building Scotland’s Newest Megalith”, Springer, 2012.

 Compère, Prestwick Folk Song Club, 1965; Organiser, Irvine Folk Song Club, 1966-70, 1972; Prestwick Folk Song Club, 1967-68, 1972; Troon Folk Song Club, 1972.

 Co-organiser, Stevenston Folk Song Club, 1968; West Kilbride Folk Song Club, 1972; Troon Folk Song Club, 1975-81.

 Arranged Scottish tours for Martin Wyndham-Reed and Vera Johnson, 1980-82.
-Organised fundraising concerts for local charities, Dreghorn and Troon, 1970 and 1980; evenings of readings and music commemorating the launch of Sputnik 1, Yuri Gagarin’s flight and the Moon landing for Cottier's Theatre, Glasgow, October 1992, April and July 1993, and at Satellite 1 convention, October 2007; ‘Stars and Brass’ concerts with the Kirkintilloch Band, Airdrie Arts Centre, 1993, and World Science Fiction Convention, Glasgow SECC, 1995; ceilidhs for several Glasgow science fiction conventions including World Conventions, SECC, 1995 and 2005; acoustic and folk concert, ‘Save Our Stones’ campaign, Mitchell Library, Glasgow, July 2013; launch, “Children from the Sky Annual”, Chitchat, Troon, July 2014; Macmillan Cancer Charity event, Yummy Things, Troon, September 22nd, 2015; “The Elements of Time” book launch, RSAS Barassie Works Club, Troon, September 7th 2016; Space and Scotland magazine launch, RSAS Barassie Works Club, Troon, 8th December 2016.
+Organised fundraising concerts for local charities, Dreghorn and Troon, 1970 and 1980; evenings of readings and music commemorating the launch of Sputnik 1, Yuri Gagarin’s flight and the Moon landing for Cottier's Theatre, Glasgow, October 1992, April and July 1993, and at Satellite 1 convention, October 2007; ‘Stars and Brass’ concerts with the Kirkintilloch Band, Airdrie Arts Centre, 1993, and World Science Fiction Convention, Glasgow SECC, 1995; ceilidhs for several Glasgow science fiction conventions including World Conventions, SECC, 1995 and 2005; acoustic and folk concert, ‘Save Our Stones’ campaign, Mitchell Library, Glasgow, July 2013; launch, “Children from the Sky Annual”, Chitchat, Troon, July 2014; Macmillan Cancer Charity event, Yummy Things, Troon, September 22nd, 2015; “The Elements of Time” book launch, RSAS Barassie Works Club, Troon, September 7th 2016; Space and Scotland magazine launch, RSAS Barassie Works Club, Troon, 8th December 2016; launches, From the Moon to the Stars and The Other Side of the Interface, RSAS Barassie Works Club, Troon, 2019 and 2022.